JDBC API in Java allows program to batch insert and update data into database, which

 best of both world and also follow these Top

-10JDBC best practices while writing JDBC code in Java
+10JDBC best practices while writing JDBC code in Java. e.g. running SQL

 query with auto-commit mode disabled.